Skip to content

 • Explorer & Editor Context Menus — stage, unstage, revert, diff, show history, open on remote

-• External Hosting Links — open commit / compare / branch pages on GitHub, GitLab, or Bitbucket
+• External Hosting Links — open a commit on GitHub, GitLab, or Bitbucket from the inline blame hover, and turn issue references in commit messages into links to the host

 • Status Bar — current branch + incoming/outgoing commit badge